Travels through Farynshire: The last post

 We didn’t see any of that.
 We stayed for quite a while because I was sure a seafolken would appear at any moment.
 If you believe the graffiti carved into the ancient stone the sea is alive with hundreds of seafolk.
 There are doodles of mermaids, the names of those who have stood where we were, and dates of seafolk sightings.
 The most recent one that I could find was 2014, which gave me hope.
 In the end Felix had to insist that we leave if we wanted to make our reservations in Aracely Cheth.
 If we had thought about it we would have booked overnight accommodation in Riversouth and stayed on Norssenhin to watch the stars come out, and the city below come alive with illuminations.
 Something else I will need to come back to Riversouth for!

-By Mabel Govitt (with special permission from Ammaceadda)
+By Mabel Govitt

 Travels through Farynshire: The White Crag